Tensor 600X Technology Demonstrator

 The company says their aircraft can easily be used for urban air mobility, cargo delivery, air taxi service, search and rescue operations, for example and can handle many jobs which helicopters, airplanes and eVTOLs can perform but with less cost, no eVTOL regulation hurdles to jump through and with a quieter noise footprint.

-The Tensor gyrocopter has a flight range of 600 km (373 miles) and can fly safely at very ow speeds and at speeds over 161 km/h (100 mph).
-The company has stated their gyrocopter is quieter than helicopters, light aircraft, drones and eVTOl aircraft.
+The Tensor gyrocopter has a flight range of 600 km (373 miles) and can fly safely at very low speeds and at speeds over 161 km/h (100 mph).
+The company has stated their gyrocopter is quieter than helicopters, light aircraft, drones and eVTOL aircraft.
 It has one-third (1/3) less drag compared to multicopters and half (1/2) the drag compared to helicopters

-The company is aiming for their first flight in 2020 with production of their aircraft later the same year.
+In March of 2020, Fraundorfer announced that the 600X had completed its maiden flight.
+This announcement referenced a video made in late February that demonstrated footage of the aircraft.
+The flight lasted for one hour, during which time the aircraft experienced a maximum speed of 130 kmh (80 mph) and maximum altitude of 500 meters (1640 ft).
+The company has partnered with Uedelhoven Studios to begin series production in 2021 and plans to make an entrance into the commercial market the same year.
 Customers will be able to purchase Tensor 600X for personal use and for flight training and fly the aircraft immediately because regulations are already in place for gyrocopters.
 New eVTOL aircraft will need to fight for new regulations to be created and have their aircraft approved by government flying authorities, before they can fly for personal or commercial use.

 - Aircraft: Gyrocopter capable of using multiple energy sources, including all-electric capability